Lullaby (Sigala and Paloma Faith song)

 "Lullaby" is a song by English DJ and record producer Sigala and English singer-songwriter Paloma Faith.
 It was written by Sigala, Faith, Jess Glynne, Jin Jin, Josh Record, Andrew Bullimore and Joakim Jarl with the song's production handled by Sigala, Joe Ashworth and Jarly.
 It was released to digital retailers on 23 February 2018, through Ministry of Sound Recordings and B1 Recordings.
-"Lullaby" is included in the Zeitgeist Edition of Faith's fourth studio album, The Architect.
-On the 12 January 2019, “Lullaby” was nominated for “Best British Single” at the Brits.
+"Lullaby" is included on the Zeitgeist Edition of Faith's fourth studio album, The Architect.
+On 12 January 2019, "Lullaby" was nominated for Best British Single at the Brit Awards.

 Background

 "Lullaby" was first announced by Sigala on 22 February 2018, it is Faith's second dance collaboration after "Changing" with Sigma in 2014.
-Talking about the song, Sigala said: "Lullaby is about always going back to that person who has stuck with you through all the highs and the lows.
+Talking about the song, Sigala said: "'Lullaby' is about always going back to that person who has stuck with you through all the highs and the lows.
 Ultimately it is a song about love, but I have managed to keep that word out of the title this time!
 I love finding unique voices, and Paloma's is perfect for this track.
 I can't wait for you all to hear it!"